lingtalfi/Chloroform/README.md

 History Log
 =============

+- 1.7.0 -- 2019-07-26

+    - add Chloroform default mechanism for identifying if the form was posted when there are multiple forms in the same page

 - 1.6.9 -- 2019-07-18

     - update docTools documentation, add links to source code for classes and methods